Table of contents

 When is the next ECB interest rate decision?

-The next European Central Bank (ECB) interest rate decision is due on Thursday, April 17, 2025.
+The next European Central Bank (ECB) interest rate decision is due on Thursday, 30 April 2026 at 13:15 GMT.

 The European Central Bank (ECB) announces its interest rate decisions at the conclusion of its scheduled monetary policy meetings throughout the year.
 These decisions determine whether the central bank will raise, lower, or maintain its key interest rates, influencing borrowing costs and economic conditions across the euro area.